-When you have an SSL certificate installed on your server, your site url switches from HTTP to HTTPS and shows a green padlock to the left of the url.
+This has been particularly useful for ecommerce sites that regularly receive payment information.
+When you have an SSL certificate installed on your server, your site URL switches from HTTP to HTTPS and shows a green padlock to the left of the url.
 It’ll look like this.

-How Can It Affect Your Business?
+How Can It Affect My Business?

 SSL Certificates provide 3 main benefits for all websites:

 - The main benefit of SSL is increased security.
 Ecommerce stores frequently send and receive sensitive information and securing this data is a top priority for all businesses.Having a security breach or leaking information and dealing with consumer backlash is messy and something all businesses strive to avoid.That being said, SSL certificates greatly reduce the chances of such information being intercepted.

 - The other benefit is customer trust and site authority.That green padlock in the url bar communicates to customers that your website is trustworthy, credible, and secure.Now, we’re not saying a SSL certificate will cause conversion rates to skyrocket, but it doesn’t hurt to ease a customer’s fears about sending payment information and purchasing anything from your business.

-Does Your Site Need a SSL Certificate?
+Does My Site Need a SSL Certificate?

 Membership sites - Yes, if your site requires users to enter a username, password, and other information, then it is in everyone’s best interests to protect customers that are logging in and willingly sharing sensitive information with your site.